Show Titles

 des matins de cristal

 Please, could you explain more about these shows.
 As far as I understans one is like obligatory point (this year Paris in June), but the other???
-When and where these shows will be?- one CAC in the france shampoin ship or of the kennel show (so 2 chances par year)
+When and where these shows will be?
+Wink

 And about eye tests: should it be done by any authorized french specialist or we can do it with our vet in Spain?
 Any limits in time or age?